Helmut Konrad

 Helmut Konrad (born 16 May 1954) is a teacher and politician from Liechtenstein who served in the Landtag of Liechtenstein from 1997 to 2005.
+A member of the Progressive Citizens' Party (FBP), he served as the party's spokesman in the Landtag from 2000 to 2001.

+Life

+Konrad was born on 16 May 1954 as the son of Karl Konrad and Hildegard (née Schwenninger) as one of two children.
+He attended the Liechtensteinisches Gymnasium in Vaduz before studying German and history in Bern from 1974 to 1980, graduating with a teaching certificate for secondary schools; he worked as a teacher in the secondary school in Vaduz from 1980 to 2002.

-He worked as a teacher in the secondary school in Vaduz.
-During his time in the Landtag, he was the Progressive Citizens' Party spokesman in the Landtag from 2000 to 2001.
+Konrad was a member of the Landtag of Liechtenstein from 1997 to 2005 as a member of the Progressive Citizens' Party (FBP); he was the party's spokesman in the Landtag from 2000 to 2001.
+He did not seek re-election in the 2005 elections.

 He was a board member of the Historical Association for the Principality of Liechtenstein from 1990 to 2002.

-Since 2016, he has been president of the board of directors at the Stein Egerta education centre in Schaan.
+As of 2024, he has been president of the board of directors at the Stein Egerta education centre in Schaan since 2016.
 He is also president of the Liechtenstein matura commission.

+Konrad married Liselotte Kindle on 3 March 1979 and they have four children together.
+He lives in Schaan.